Navigating Policy in an Era of Disruption

-Back by popular demand, the Public Policy Forum’s professional development seminar series Keeping Up With the Speed of Disruption is being offered for a third time
+Back by popular demand, the Public Policy Forum’s professional development learning program Navigating Policy in an Era of Disruption will be offered for a third time.

 Who should attend

-The series is for executives, policy directors, and practice leads in the Government of Canada and in other sectors who seek a better understanding of digital government trends and digital-era governance challenges.
+The series is for executives, policy directors, and practice leads in the Government of Canada and in other sectors who seek a better understanding of fundamental changes in policy-making driven by the emergence of new technologies.

 What to expect

-- Discussion, learning, and critical thinking about emerging technologies, the challenges for governments in leveraging, regulating, or predicting impacts
+- Discussion and critical thinking about emerging technologies, the challenges for governments in leveraging, regulating, or predicting impacts

-- Building capacity for understanding and navigating emerging trends and pressures
+- Building leadership capacity for understanding and navigating emerging trends and pressures

 - Creating a core group of ambassadors for change